This post may contain affiliate links. Please see our disclosure policy.

 Broth and Stock Canning Recipes

-Though they technically aren’t soup, I love canning stock and broth to keep in the pantry.
-They’re nourishing and an excellent base for homemade soups, allowing you to quickly use whatever ingredients you have on hand.
+Though they technically are not soup, I love keeping canned stock and broth in the pantry.
+They are nourishing on their own and make an excellent base for homemade soups, letting you throw together a meal quickly with whatever ingredients you have on hand.

 Vegetable Broth